Banner Sustainability Poduction

 Based on the risk assessment results, we categorize potential suppliers into "significant risk" or "negligible risk."
 If a potential supplier is categorized as a "significant risk," it will be required to implement corrective actions (CARs) within an agreed period.
 Otherwise, it will not be accepted as our supplier.

-We upload the summary of the risk assessment report of all potential suppliers on our FCP monitoring dashboard for public notification, 14 calendar days before we decide on whether or not to accept the potential supplier into our pulpwood supply chain.
+We upload the summary of the risk assessment report of all potential suppliers on the Asia Pulp and Paper monitoring site for public notification, 14 calendar days before we decide on whether or not to accept the potential supplier into our pulpwood supply chain.

 Carbon and Energy